snail007/goproxy/README.md

 ## **First use must be read**

 ### **Environmental Science**
-The following tutorial, the default system is Linux, the program is proxy; all operations require root permissions.
+The following tutorial defaults system is Linux, the program is proxy and all operations require root permissions.
 If the system are windows, please use proxy.exe.

 ### **Use configuration file**
-The following tutorial is to introduce the use method by the command line parameters, or by reading the configuration file to get the parameters.
+The following tutorial is to introduce the useage by the command line parameters, or by reading the configuration file to get the parameters.
 The specific format is to specify a configuration file by the @ symbol, for example, ./proxy @configfile.txt.
-configfile.txt's format: The first line is the subcommand name, and the second line begins one line: the long format of the parameter = the parameter value, there is no space and double quotes before and after.
+configfile.txt's format: The first line is the subcommand name, and the second line begins a new line: the long format of the parameter = the parameter value, there is no space and double quotes before and after.
-The long format of the parameter's beginning is always --, the short format of the parameter's beginning is always -.
-If you don't know which short form parameter corresponds to the long format parameter, please look at the help command.
+The long format of the parameter's beginning is --, the short format of the parameter's beginning is -.
+If you don't know which short form corresponds to the long format, please look at the help command.
 For example, the contents of configfile.txt are as follows:
 ```shell
 http